jrobinson52/command-line-trash/README.md

 **trash** is a simple script you can add to your path (or alias to rm for those of us too stuborn to change our habbits) that moves things into the Gnome/Budgie desktop's trash can rather than deleting them forever.

+The *only* thing required by you is to replace occurances of %%USERNAME%% in the file with your username to make the paths accurate.
+(I might make an install script that handles that bit but I'm not sure).

 Enjoy!